magento/devdocs/guides/v2.0/cloud/before/before-workspace-magento-prereqs.md

 3. Restart the service: `service mysql restart`.

 ### Set up the auto-increment for MySQL {#cloud-mysql}
 The MySQL configuration parameter [`auto_increment_increment`](http://dev.mysql.com/doc/refman/5.6/en/server-system-variables.html){:target="_blank"} is set to `1` by default in a local MySQL installation.
 You need to change this value to `3`.
 The {{site.data.var.<ee>}} database cluster includes 3 database implementations.
-The increment ensures data is unique across all databases for consistant data in the High Availability structure.
+The increment ensures data is unique across all databases for consistent data in the High Availability structure.

 To avoid issues, we recommend you set `auto_increment_increment=3`.